 Sixth Term Examination Papers (STEP)

 STEP, or Sixth Term Examination Papers, are usually required for admission to the University of Cambridge.
 STEP papers are set by Cambridge Assessment as explain in their About STEP website.
-There are three different papers: STEP I, STEP II and STEP III.
-STEP I is regarded as easier than STEP II, and STEP III requires knowledge of the Further Mathematics syllabus.
+There are two different papers: STEP II and STEP III, where the latter requires knowledge of the Further Mathematics syllabus.
 For specifications and past papers consider the FAQs for test takers.

 Preparation for STEP